When I was a kid, the police I knew looked something like this picture. I think this is a sheriff’s department photo from the Midwest.

 It’s tempting to call what we are seeing an “emerging police state” and there is an argument in support of that claim.
 It used to be the politicians feared the people.
 They could be voted out of office and if that did not work, they could dragged from their office and hanged from the nearest light pole.
 They have no fear of that today.
 Those guys with the gas masks, body armor and full-auto rifles stand between you and the rulers.
 That’s right gun grabbers, the cops now have mil-spec automatic weapons.

 The West is not East Asia so “police state” is the wrong way to put it.
 The security forces in America will not be opening fire on peaceful crowds.
 They will not be driving armored vehicles through protest camps like we saw in China.
 Instead, it will be beanbags, rubber bullets and other non-lethal crowd control tools.
-It will also be endless surveillance.
+It will also be endless surveillance from the state and corporate partners.

 If you read this interesting story on the geezers who pulled the Hatton Garden Heist, the thing that should jump out at you is the causal celebration of the custodial state.
 The robbers were, in part, caught by the use of CCTV.
 Like most cities now, London is under 24×7 video surveillance by the authorities.
 On my way to the office, a two mile drive, I pass 12 security cameras and two speed cameras.
 They are watching us all the time now.